mohammadFeiz/aio-input/README.md

 ----------------------------------------------------------------------
 ### point prop
 The point prop is a function that takes the current value of the slider as a parameter and returns an object with properties to customize the appearance and behavior of the slider's thumb (point):
-- `size` (number): The size of the point as percentage of spinner size prop. default is 27
-- `thickness` (number): The thickness of the point border as percentage of spinner size prop. default is 2.
 - `offset` (number): The distance of the point from the center of the spinner. default value is 100
-- `color` (string): color string to apply to the point. default is '#333'.
 - `attrs` (object): the custom attributes of point. default is {}
 - `html` (jsx/html): The HTML content of the point. default is spinner value number.
 ----------------------------------------------------------------------